 The "base units" of pace are the start score and the average score per level thereafter.

 The start score is the total score at the end of Level 4.
-In each of Donkey Kong's first four levels (which, together, comprise the first 14 screens), the timer and difficulty adjustments are unique to each screen, and the screen-types are dished out haphazardly, like this:
+In each of Donkey Kong's first four levels (which, together, comprise the first 14 boards), the timer and difficulty adjustments are unique to each board, and the board-types are dished out haphazardly, like this:

-This was a psychological ploy, an adjustment to the original Japanese version (which simply cycled the screens in the straightforward 1-2-3-4 order from Level 1 on) when the release team at Nintendo of America got their hands on the game: keep the player guessing, and the quarters flowing, by switching up the screen order until bringing the player to a point in the game—the third elevator screen—that was sure to stop them in their tracks.
+This was a psychological ploy, an adjustment to the original Japanese version (which simply cycled the boards in the straightforward 1-2-3-4 order from Level 1 on) when the release team at Nintendo of America got their hands on the game: keep the player guessing, and the quarters flowing, by switching up the board order until bringing the player to a point in the game—the third elevator board—that was sure to stop them in their tracks.

 Beginning at Level 5, the game reaches a plateau in its internal difficulty setting, which controls factors such as the number of points available on the bonus timer, the speed and quantity of obstacles, and the character of "wild" barrels.
 It remains at that plateau all the way through Level 21.